WDIV’s Channel 4’s very first “Super Singer”winner(1995)

 Before I came to Japan I knew about the music of Sadao Watanabe and Terumasa Hino.
 I heard about the respect that Japanese have for jazz, so I made up my mind to come here.
 There is jazz everywhere in Japan, many jazz clubs and concert venues.
 Also Japan is the safest place in the world

 I love being in Japan.
-Thanks Interviewed by Shinji Mimura
+Thanks Interviewed

 “The Keeper Of The Flame” Harvey Thompson